benvanik/node-transcoding/README.md

 All APIs take a source and target.
 Sources can be either strings representing file paths or Node readable streams.
 Targets can be either strings representing file paths or Node writable streams.
-Note that if possible you should use file paths, as it enables a much more optimized
+Note that if possible you should use file paths, as it enables much faster access to the underlying data (~2x speed increase).

 ### Media Information